-At a traditional wedding, or tomesode, the man wears a formal kimono, while the woman wears a white kimono, known as shiromuku. and a special headdress.
+At a traditional wedding, or tomesode, the man wears a formal kimono, while the woman wears a white kimono, known as shiromuku, and a special beaddress.

 MAN'S KIMONO Formal clothing for a man consists of a black silk kimono; a man's kimono is shorter than a woman's, allowing greater freedom of movement.
-Over the top go ankle-length hakama and a long, loose jacket or baori, plain apart from the family crest embroidered in white.
-Japan's Festivals: Matsuri Matsuri means both festival and worship, indicating the Shinto origins of Japanese festivals.
+Over the top go ankle-length bakama and a long, loose jacket or baori, plain apart from the family crest embroidered in white.
+TRADITIONAL SHOES Since the Nara and Heian periods (from the 8th century on), the Japanese have worn variations on thonged rush or leather sandals (zori) and wooden clogs (geta).
+Both are highly practical for slipping on and off when entering and leaving houses.
+Zori are still worn with formal kimonos, and geta with yukata.
+Geta often tended to be raised off the ground to prevent the

+Making wooden clogs

+Japanese

+ed rush

+rooden

+ractical for slipping on and

+wearer's feet from becoming muddy; in the late 17th century the fashion for courtesans was for 30-cm (12-in) high soles, almost impossible to walk in.
+Tabi split socks are worn with both types of shoes.

+Japan's Festivals: Matsuri

+Matsuri means both festival and worship, indicating the Shinto origins of Japanese festivals.
 Some are nationwide, others are local to individual temples and shrines.
 Matsuri are a link between the human and the divine, often marking stages in the rice-growing cycle (mainly planting and harvest) or historical events.
-The aim of the matsuri is to preserve the goodwill of the deities (kami).
-All matsuri follow a basic form: purification (often by water or fire); then offerings; then a procession in which the kami is invoked at the shrine and escorted in a portable shrine (mikosbi) to a temporary dwelling where there is entertainment such as dancing or archery.
+The aim of the matsuri is to preserve the goodwill of the deities (kamti).
+All matsuri follow a basic form: purification (often by water or fire); then offerings; then a procession in which the kami is invoked at the shrine and escorted in a portable shrine (mikoshi) to a temporary dwelling where there is entertainment such as dancing or archery.
 The kami is then taken back to the shrine.

-The basic form of matsuri bas changed little over the centuries.
+The basic form of matsuri has changed little over the centuries.
 This print shows an 18th-century religious festival with men carrying a mikoshi.